ait-energy/matsim-model-vienna/README.md

 ## Highlights

 The model's highlights are **different values of travel time for subpopulations**.

+### Cordon Traffic

+Agents' trips don't solely consist of trips within the simulation area (inside traffic) but include **trips starting and/or ending outside** (source, destination and through traffic).

+This is achieved during population synthesis as follows: trips are trimmed at the border of the simulation area.
+Cordon entry and exit points are assigned to the appropriate network links in the matching direction, which is especially important for cordon points on motorways.
+For public transit the exit and entry points are high-ranking train stations.
+All agents with at least one cordon trip are assigned to the special subpopulation `subpop_cordon_agents`.
+This allows for separate handling in mode choice.

 ### Subpopulations & Value of Travel Time